 Normal ear and hearing

-- Sound waves hit the eardrum which cause the eardrum to vibrate.
+- Sound waves hit the eardrum, causing the eardrum to vibrate.

 - Vibrations of the eardrum pass on to tiny bones (the ossicles) in the middle ear - the hammer (malleus), anvil (incus) and stirrup (stapes).
 These transmit the vibrations to the cochlea in the inner ear.

-- The ear nerve (auditory nerve) takes sound signals from the cochlea to the brain.
+- The ear nerve (auditory nerve) carries sound signals from the cochlea to the brain.

 - The middle ear space behind the eardrum is normally filled with air.

-- This air space connects to the back of the nose by the Eustachian tube.
+- This air space connects to the back of the nose by way of the Eustachian tube.

 - From time to time the narrow Eustachian tube opens to let air into the middle ear, and to drain any fluid out.
 This usually happens when we swallow or yawn.

 - Glue ear is a condition where the middle ear becomes filled with glue-like fluid.

 - Glue ear is common and probably relates to problems with drainage from the Eustachian tube.